 The Trestle needs to be updated with additional capacity and safety.
 Sam has been a strong advocate for Public/Private Partnerships on new routes like the 526 extension.

 Both of Sam's grandfathers fought in WW2.
 Sam's parents were both Marines.
 As a county, we need to do our part in reaching out and helping our veterans and seniors with existing resources.
 Sam is thankful for groups like Senior Services who do so much to help those in need.
 Sam has been a strong supporter of our senior centers and making sure they get the funding they need to stay open.

-Sam has shown he is not afraid to get in the car and head to Olympia to stand up for our County.
-We must be better at protecting our environment which includes our air, water, lakes and streams.
+Sam has shown that he is not afraid to get into the car and head to Olympia to stand up for our county.
+We must be better at protecting our environment which includes our air, water, lakes, and streams.
 Protection is not about keeping us from using those resources, but rather making sure we use each in a responsible matter.
 Many times extremists have turned environmental issues into a losing proposition for both our businesses and citizens.
 Sam noticed in his own neighborhood that street runoff was running into a local canal feeding Lake Stevens.
 Sam worked with the Conservation District to install a rain garden on his property that now treats street runoff before getting to the lake.